taavikybar/react-craft/lib/md/component-explorer.md

 Component explorer is a UI visualization and sandboxing tool.

-They great tools for showcasing UI components written in React, Vue or Angular and sharing them with Project Managers, stakeholders, designers, other developers, etc.
+There are great tools for showcasing your React, Vue or Angular UI components and sharing them with Project Managers, stakeholders, designers, other developers, etc.

 They enable you to create a single point of truth for UI components, demo how they look and behave.
-You can summarize all the possible building blocks available in a web application or a component library.
+You can summarize all the possible building blocks available in a component library or web application.

 Component explorer is also a great place to develop new components in, isolating them from the rest of the system and enabling a self-contained and fast sandbox for development.